Varun8658/CN/README.md

 MAN(Metropolitan Area Network)
 WAN(Wide Area Network)

-Local Area Network
+1)Local Area Network
 A computer network spanned inside a building and operated under single administrative system is generally termed as Local Area Network (LAN).
 Usually,LAN covers an organization’ offices, schools, colleges or universities.
 Number of systems connected in LAN may vary from as least as two to as much as 16 million.

 LAN provides a useful way of sharing the resources between end users.The resources such as printers, file servers, scanners, and internet are easily sharable among computers.

-Local Area Network
-Characteristics of LAN
+Characteristics of LAN:-
 Here are the important characteristics of a LAN network:

 It is a private network, so an outside regulatory body never controls it.
 LAN operates at a relatively higher speed compared to other WAN systems.
 There are various kinds of media access control methods like token ring and ethernet.
-Advantages of LAN
+Advantages of LAN:-
 Here are the pros/benefits of LAN:

 Computer resources like hard-disks, DVD-ROM, and printers can share local area networks.
 This significantly reduces the cost of hardware purchases.